paigeweber13/boids-webgl/README.md

 `updateBoids()` function, which reduced the time eaten up by calls to `distance()`.
 After this change, `after-grid-system-03.json` was recorded, which demonstrates how much less time is taken by `distance()`.

+The next improvement was to lift the functionality from `Grid.neighbors()` into `updateBoids()`.
+After this, `after-grid-system-04.json` was recorded.

+At this point it seems the logical next step is to parallelize calls to `distance()` by offloading computation to the GPU, but (for now) that is outside the scope of this project.